shelbyspees/speesblog/_posts/2015-03-13-moms-surgery.md

 But at least I can write.
 It's therapeutic.

 What was I gonna complain about next?
 I forgot, the TV distracted me.

+The surgeon said that everything went smoothly, which is great news considering how difficult a procedure it was.
+We're going to have to wait a couple weeks on the pathology labs.

+My mom felt like crap when she came out of anesthesia, but the nurses said she was ok to go home so luckily we didn't stay long.
+It's pretty amazing that you can remove an entire bodily system in less than eight hours.
+I mean we checked in at 6:30am and started driving home at 2:30pm.
+I love modern medicine.

+I was talking to my aunt about this actually.
+I can't wrap my head around the idea that you would want to live in a previous era in history.
+My mom just got operated on by a robot!
+We're living in the future!